1jour1vin

 Nose

-Elegant black fruit and blueberry
+Elegant notes of black fruits and blueberries

 Serve